This document describes the overall process for creating and migrating applications to Duo two-factor authentication in the U-M environments.

 - The name of the application that needs to be migrated in the service request (refer to Duo Naming Conventions for the guidelines)

-The application migration and registration process will take 1-3 days from the time the service request is received by ITS IAM.
+The application migration and registration process will take one-three days from the time the service request is received by ITS IAM.

 - ITS creates the application and communicates secure information.